So here we are setting up a home base in San Miguel de Allende, Mexico.

 We finally found a property with land that met most of our requirements and are able to rent it for three months before deciding if to make an offer to purchase.
 So, for the last quarter of 2017, October November December, we're renting a piece of land outside of San Miguel de Allende!

 This all happened suddenly.
-We first saw the property on Monday, we took a look at it again on Tuesday with the kids, we paid on Wednesday, we planned on Thursday, we packed up on Friday, we moved on Saturday, and now we've spent a couple of nights sleeping here!
+We first saw the property on Monday which had great rattan coffee tables, we took a look at it again on Tuesday with the kids, we paid on Wednesday, we planned on Thursday, we packed up on Friday, we moved on Saturday, and now we've spent a couple of nights sleeping here!

 However everything might seem to go with our family, a simple move to a piece of land could not be easy, there's always something that has to go wrong and in this case it went very wrong.